dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 Verify that your device has access to work or school resources.

-Organizations enforce requirements&ndash;such as encryption, password, and secure startup&ndash; to make sure that only secure, trusted devices access their data.
+Organizations enforce requirements&ndash;such as encryption and password limits&ndash; to make sure only secure, trusted devices access their data.
 Managed devices must meet and maintain these requirements to access an organization's resources.

 When your device loses access, the Company Portal app's **Device details** page alerts you to the settings you need to adjust.
 It also provides information to help you resolve them.
 After you resolve these settings, you can **Check access** to confirm your device's status.